Algorithmic-Bitcoin/abtc-miner-electron/README.md

     Download what suits for you.

-2. Fill in RPC and private key
+2. Configure

+    Unzip downloaded file, there will be a app named `miner.exe`(`miner` in Mac), and a configure file named `config.toml`.
+First open `config.toml` file you just unziped, it has 4 fields.

-    RPC endpoint is what you applied above.
+    `rpc` is what you applied above.
 It's important to remember that infura free service has a max of 100000 request per day, so if you run out of request, you should a new RPC endpoint so that you can continue, otherwise it will fail when you submit your mined block.

-    Private key is your hex string format of private key, you should always handle your private key carefully, for a surcurity reason, you shouldn't have much ETH in your mining account, just some ETH that enough to pay the gas will do.
+    `key` is your hex string format of private key, you should always handle your private key carefully, for a surcurity reason, you shouldn't have much ETH in your mining account, just some ETH that enough to pay the gas will do.

-    Gas Price is optional, since low gas price could lead slow block confirm, which is a chance wasting.
-It recommanded that you should select `HIGH` gas price.
+    `thread` is the number of how many miners do you want to mining on your computer, normally, it recommanded that you should keep this same as your computer's CPU kernel number, for example, if you have a 4 kernel CPU computer, you'd better set this parameter as 4.

+    `interval` is how many seconds do you want your miner to check the latest information of the blockchain, it recommanded that you should not change this, excepte you are a expert of this.

 3. Start mining

-    Just press the `START` button when you fill in above options.
+    Just come into your miner's path, execute `miner.exe`(`miner` in Mac) will do.
 Let your computer do the magic and hopefuly will get you a `ABTC`!

-4. Other

-    * My address: Your address decoded from your private key
-    * Target: Current target of POW difficulty
-    * Height: Current height of POW
-    * Balance: Your balance of ABTC, this will increase when you get more coin
-    * Log: Some logs of mining events
+    When you found something like:
+    ```
+    *************Found!*************
+    my nonce: xxx
+    ```
+    It means you just mined a block, and be rewarded of some ABTC coin.

- 5. For Developers
+ 4. For Developers

     For users that prefer write their owne code, they can write mining code.

     We use `Keccak256` as POW hash algorithm, the target calculation forluma is:
     ```
-    target <= keccak256(new_height, last_nonce, my_account, my_nonce)
+    keccak256(new_height, last_nonce, my_account, my_nonce) <= current_target
     ```

+    The core code is determine if your calculated target is smaller than current target.
+The target changed every 6 blocks, which means 1 hours theoretically speaking.